CSC207-2022F-UofT/course-project-mewdy/README.md

 - the only metric with more than 7 datapoints currently saved is "work"
 - when you hit the [Summary] button, and then press the button corresponding to the "work" metric, you will be able to see the graph of a user's work every day
 - hitting save will allow you to save a folder of csv files corresponding to every metric currently active.

-Mewdy is a configurable mood tracking application with customizable metric builder.

 Users can create a "metric" or category that takes numerical data they input each day and can later summarize that data graphically.